surepy/jekyll-now/_posts/2024-3-28-flashing-latest-marlin-on-aquila-x2-h32.md

 This is kind of out of scope for this guide, but you should consider looking into configurations more.

-Please check [Merlin's documentation on configuration](https://marlinfw.org/docs/configuration/configuration.html) for more info!
+Please check [Marlin's documentation on configuration](https://marlinfw.org/docs/configuration/configuration.html) for more info!

 For example